Dersu Uzala (1975 film): Nature and civilisation

-Donald Richie, writing in an updated revision of The Films of Akira Kurosawa (1965), describes Dersu Uzalas main character as being nature itself.
+The film's colour design and use of weather is naturalistic.
+The film historian Donald Richie, writing in an updated 1998 revision of The Films of Akira Kurosawa (1965), describes Dersu Uzalas main character as being nature itself.
 To him, the characters are diminished (to the film's detriment) and subordinated to the power of nature.
-For Stuart Galbraith IV, Dersu Uzala depicts the duality of nature, at once both beautiful and dangerous.
+For the critic and historian Stuart Galbraith IV, Dersu Uzala depicts the duality of nature, at once both beautiful and dangerous.
 The film scholar James Goodwin sees nature's impact on the film as an "existential stage" for the dramatic realisation of character.
-In Mitsuhiro Yoshimoto's monograph on Kurosawa, he interprets the film's presentation of nature as one that is awe-inspiring with an authenticity seen from the perspective of the characters, and which is imbued with a physical power which he refers to as, "the source of our life and death".
-Writing in The Warrior's Camera (1991), Stephen Prince considers the world of Dersu Uzala to be an "arcadian paradise" that reflects Kurosawa's move away from the real spaces of politics and humanistic values into the world of legends and the past.
+In Mitsuhiro Yoshimoto's academic monograph on Kurosawa, he interprets the film's presentation of nature as one that is awe-inspiring with an authenticity seen from the perspective of the characters, and which is imbued with a physical power which he refers to as, "the source of our life and death".
+Writing in The Warrior's Camera (1991), the film theorist Stephen Prince considers the world of Dersu Uzala to be an "arcadian paradise" that, along with his other late-period films, reflects Kurosawa's move away from the real spaces of politics and humanistic values into the world of legends and the past.

 The historian David Conrad notes the film's racial differences in conducting explorative missions to colonise the east of Russia.
 To him, the film reflects the 20th century Japanese experience that saw Japan use modern technology to engage in an imperialist campaign in Asia, while also reflecting the experience of postwar Japan as a formerly-occupied country acting as an observer to Cold War politics.
 Yoshimoto contrasts Arsenyev and Dersu; the former is creating a map which can be read by anyone via simple universal symbols, whereas for Derzu, the forest itself contains meaning, his own mapping requires extensive understanding of the forest.
 As a result, Arsenyev's cartography objectifies the forest by allowing Russian settlers to read and change the landscape, such that the film comments on its own representation of the wilderness.